-(1) Full version: a version with complete information collected during the survey and
+- version with complete information collected during the survey

-(2) Reduced version: a version in which specific information was reduced and aggregated in order to prevent the identification of single respondents
+- version in which specific information has been reduced and aggregated in order to prevent the identification of single respondents

 The structure of the full and the reduced version of the data set is identical.
 This means that in both versions the same variables are included, but the variables encompass different information depending on the version of the data set.
 Variables with reduced or aggregated information are marked with an “RV” at the end of the variable name.

 Our codebook (specifically Appendix F) gives you an excellent overview about all variables that were not included or slightly edited in the reduced version.
 Feel free to inform yourself if the information you are targeting on will be still sufficiently included.

 Be aware that the full version is only available for on-site use within the facilities of the Secure Data Center (SDC) of the GESIS Data Archive for the Social Sciences in Cologne, Germany.
 Only the reduced version is approachable for off-site use: it is downloadable in form of scientific-use-files after signing a contract.
-While filling out the data user agreement, users have to indicate which version they want to apply for.
+Before filling out the data user agreement, users have to indicate which version they want to apply for.